DPigeon/Edge/README.md

 - Dashboard after login: one for teachers and one for parents
 - Admin dashboard (for a employee for example to manage important issues) -

+# Meeting 1

+We will use:

+- AngularJS
+- GoLang
+- CSS, HTML